sterling757/SMU-CSE2341-Text-File-Indexer/README.md

 I was required to create my own Vector class to use in making this.
 I was not allowed to use the standard library <vector>

-I included the DSVector.h and .cpp files in the repository
+I included the dsvector.h file in the repository.

+<b>If any Custom Data Structures are not included, they are all in my "My Custom Data Structures" repo.</b>

 <b><h3>Instructions</h3></b>